 COVID-19 Vaccine in Pregnancy

-The Society of Obstetricians and Gynecologists of Canada (SOGC) has released the following statement:
+On April 20th, 2021 The Society of Obstetricians and Gynecologists of Canada (SOGC) released the following statement:

 More information and full statement may be accessed here: SOGC COVID-19 Resources

 On the same day, Dr. Graeme Smith, founder of The MotHERS Program, High-Risk Obstetrician, and Medical Director of Obstetrics and Gynecology at Kingston Health Sciences Centre (KHSC) offered the following advice.

 “I would advise any of my healthy patients to get the vaccine as soon as it is offered to them,” says Dr. Smith.
 “The risk of serious infection, hospitalization, or premature birth associated with contracting COVID-19 far outweighs any of the potential risk associated with the vaccine.”

 The full story & interview may be viewed on the KHSC website here: KHSCconnect

 The COVID-19 pandemic is continually evolving, as such, the SOGC is continually reviewing emerging evidence.

 More information and statements may be accessed here: SOGC COVID-19 Resources

 Canadian Surveillance of COVID-19 in Pregnancy: Epidemiology, Maternal and Infant Outcomes